Printable Workout Log

 Of course, a combination of the two can be explored, keeping in mind the importance of meeting the minimum time amounts so that you are able to reap all the great benefits that exercising can offer.

-Additionally, studies show that when people self-monitor their physical activities they are much more likely to be successful when it comes to weight loss, which puts you directly in the driver's seat.
+Additionally, studies show that when people self-monitor their physical exercises they are much more likely to be successful when it comes to weight loss, which puts you directly in the driver's seat.

 Using some of the more popular tools, like a calories burned calculator, is highly recommended.